VizGrimoire/VizGrimoireR/README.md

 * Query: returns the SQL query to obtain the data for the object

-### ITSMonthlyClosed: class for tickets closed per month
+### ITSMonthlyClosed: class for tickets closed (first close) per month

 Inherits from ITSMonthly.

 Object with information about tickets closed (first close) per month.

+#### Methods

+* Query: returns the SQL query to obtain the data for the object

+### ITSMonthlyLastClosed: class for tickets closed (last close) per month

+Inherits from ITSMonthly.

+Object with information about tickets closed (last close) per month.

 #### Methods